rstafford/HOL5314/README.md

 3. Port forward the proxy port on the storage-coherence-0 pod using the `kubectl` command:

-   Open a third terminal and ensure you run the following `setenv.sh` command.
+   Open a third terminal, ensure you are in the `HOL5314` directory and ensure you run the following `setenv.sh` command.

    ```bash
    . ./setenv.sh